What Is 'Future with Going to'?

 Informal Form of Going to: Gonna

 In spoken English and in informal situations, native speakers use 'gonna' instead of going to.
-Remember that it is not correct to use it in written form and formal situations.
+Remember that it is not correct to use it in written form and in formal situations.
+Here is an example:

 Remember 'gonna' is the contracted form of 'going to,' so you must use 'infinitive without to' after that.